pdnelson/Automatic-Record-Player/README.md

 # Automatic Turntable Introduction
 This is a semi-automatic turntable that plays 7", 10" or 12" records!
 The automatic capabilities will be powered by an Arduino Nano Every, 2 stepper motors, and a bunch of sensors.
-Some features of this turntable include:
+Some notes on this turntable include (see "Features, User Inputs and Routines" section for more details):
 - Stereo RCA outputs for a receiver
+  - Includes Ground line
 - Able to fit any commercial cartridge
 - 45 and 33-RPM speeds
   - Speed monitored on 7-segment display